-2. POLARITY CLASSIFICATION GUIDED BY RHETORICAL STRUCTURE
+3. POLARITY CLASSIFICATION GUIDED BY RHETORICAL STRUCTURE

 Existing methods do not use RST to its full extent, yet typically focus on top-level splits of sentence-level RST trees and thus employ a rather shallow, coarse-grained analysis.
-However, in RST, rhetorical relations are defined within a hierarchical structure that could be accounted for.
-Important nuclei may, e.g., contain less important satellites that should be treated accordingly.
+However, rhetorical relations are defined within a hierarchical structure, modeled by RST trees.
+Nuclei may, e.g., contain less important satellites, which should be treated as such.
 Therefore, we propose to guide polarity classification by a deep analysis of a text's hierarchical rhetorical structure rather than its isolated rhetorical relations.
-We account for rhetorical relations within and across sentences by allowing for not only sentence-level, but also paragraph-level and document-level analyses of RST trees.
+We account for rhetorical relations within and across sentences by allowing not only for sentence-level, but also paragraph-level and document-level analyses of rhetorical structure.

-2.1 Fine-Grained Analysis
+3.1 Fine-Grained Analysis